A Safer High Chair

 We purchased an affordable high chair and some flexible material to experiment with different restraint shapes.

-I modeled and rendered this alpha design using SolidWorks.
-It features a rigid restraint system that secures the child’s torso, waist, and crotch.
-It is attached to a sliding tray with a locking mechanism activated by the red button.
-The caregiver would press and hold the button, slide the tray and restraint back, place the child into the seat, and then secure the child by sliding the tray inwards.
+I modeled this rigid restraint system that secures the child’s torso, waist, and crotch.
+It is attached to a sliding tray with a locking mechanism.
+The caregiver would press and hold the button to release the tray, place the child into the seat, and then secure the child by sliding the tray forward.

 Alpha Design